gdiezve/task_manager/README.md

 # Task Manager app

-This is a simple Django application that allows you to create, modify and delete tasks from an SQLite database.
+This is a simple Django application that allows you to create, modify and delete tasks from an SQLite database (you will find it inside **/django_app** directory as **db.sqlite3**).
 Also, you will be able to get a list of all the existing tasks.

 Django REST framework brings an easy way to build the backend of an application with good error handling.